 Enduring Power of Attorney: See Power of Attorney for Personal Care.

-Executor: A trusted individual appointed in your will who helps execute the wishes outlined in your Will, and can act on behalf of your business and financial interests when you die.
-This person may also be your Estate Trustee.
+Executor: A trusted individual appointed in your will who helps execute the wishes outlined in your will, and can act on behalf of your business and financial interests when you die.
+This person may also be your estate trustee with a will.